 If I was using this steak in something else other than a salad with a flavorful dressing, I would have definitely used more in my marinade.
 I'm thinking garlic and onion powder for starters.

-Speaking of the dressing, it is so full of amazing flavor and so easy to make!
+Speaking of the dressing for this keto asian salad, it is so full of amazing flavor and so easy to make!
 All I do is put all of the ingredients in a little jar with a lid and shake it up.

 - 2 Ribeye Steaks

-- 2 tbsp Soy sauce or coconut aminos
+- 2 tablespoon Soy sauce or coconut aminos

 - 4 cups Raw spinach